Patriotic Macrame Bracelet Craft

 Fashionable and patriotic, this macrame patriotic bracelet only uses one knot.
 Great for beginners.
-It also makes a great camp project.
-Teens: set the fashion trend by being the first in your group to make a macrame patriotic bracelet and wear it for all the patriotic holidays.
+It also makes a fun camp project.
+Teens: set the fashion trend by being the first in your group to make a macrame patriotic bracelet and wear it for all the patriotic holidays and events.

 It is believed that macramé originated with 13th-century Arab weavers.
 The art was taken to Spain after the Moorish conquest and then to Italy, and then spread throughout Europe.
 Source Ancient Earth Healing – A Brief History of Macrame.

 - Masking Tape

 - Fold both pieces of satin cord 18″ from the end.
 Gather the folded strands together.
 You now have two 18* strands and two 7 1/2″ strands.

 - Tie all together into a knot 1/2″ from the fold.
 Secure by taping to table top at fold.
 You could also use a clipboard.
 Pull both 18* strands taut and tape down ends These will become strands 2 & 3 in the diagram.

 Beads can be added at any point on the bracelet.
 You can string them on one, two or all four strands.
 On the bracelet shown above, beads where strung only on strands 2 & 3.

 When you reach the desired length, make a knot to match the other end.
 Remove tape.
 Trim ends, leaving enough to tie on wrist after pulling half the strands through the loop.

 Patterns, Templates and Printables

 Click on a pattern to open it in a new window